 A. High school counselors have copies available.
-They may also be obtained at Victoria College from Counseling Services, Admissions and Records, the Tutoring Center in the Language Building, Room 101, and the KEY Center in the Language Building, Room 102.
+They may also be obtained at The Victoria College Counseling Services and Admissions and Records located in the Administration Building.
+The Tutoring Center and and the KEY Center located in the Language Building have copies as well.
 Registration is also available online @ www.thea.nesinc.com.